hypercube-software/Audio-Workshops/site/docs/midi-sequencer.md

 # MIDIClockType

-I defined an `enum` to implement two types of clocks:
+We define an `enum` to implement two types of clocks:

 ```java
 public enum MidiClockType {